 The Taj Mahal will never lose its charm.
 Not only is it India's most recognized monument, it's also one of the Seven Wonders of the World.
-Dating back to 1630 AD, it looms fairytale-like from the banks of the Yamuna River.
+Dating back to 1630, it looms like a fairy-tale from the banks of the Yamuna River.
 The Taj Mahal is actually a tomb that contains the body of Mumtaz Mahal -- the wife of Mughal emperor Shah Jahan.
 He had it built as an ode to his love for her.
-It's made out of marble and took 22 years and 20 000 workers to complete.
+It's made out of marble and took 22 years and around 20 000 workers to complete.
 For most people, a visit to India is incomplete without seeing it.
 A significant increase in ticket price for Indian citizens at the end of 2018 has boosted revenue from ticket sales.
 This increase aims to limit visitor numbers in order to preserve the monument.

 - Location: Agra, Uttar Pradesh.
-Approximately 200 kilometers (125 miles) from Delhi.
+Three to four hours south of Delhi.
 It's part of India's Golden Triangle tourist circuit.

 Agra Fort, while undoubtedly overshadowed by the Taj Mahal, is one of the finest Mughal forts in India (it's more impressive than Delhi's Red Fort).
 The fort was originally a brick fort that was held by a clan of Rajputs.
 However, it was subsequently captured by the Mughals and rebuilt by Emperor Akbar, who decided to shift his capital there in 1558.
-There are many buildings to see inside the Fort, including mosques, public and private audience halls, palaces, towers, and courtyards.
+There are many buildings to see inside the fort, including mosques, public and private audience halls, palaces, towers, and courtyards.
 Another attraction is the evening sound and light show that recreates the fort's history.
 Ideally, it should be visited before the Taj Mahal, as it's an evocative prequel to the monument.

 - Location: Agra, Uttar Pradesh.